-Treading the line between fun and learning, our free printable sequencing worksheets give children lots of practice in sequencing events with frequently used sequence words or sequencers, such as “first,”, “next,” “then,” and “finally”.
-Apply logic to picture stories and reorder them in the correct sequence.
-Heavily drawing on the everyday routine like going to school and making a pizza, our sequencing worksheets pdf with answers are a delight for budding readers and writers.
-Sequence picture stories, put the paragraphs in a story in the correct sequence, and more.
+A perfect combo of fun and learning, our free, printable sequencing worksheets give children lots of practice in sequencing events with sequence words or sequencers, such as “first,”, “next,” “then,” and “finally”.
+Heavily drawing on everyday routines and relatable scenarios, with a smattering of science and culinary arts, our sequencing worksheets pdf with answers are a delight for budding scholars.

 CCSS: W.K.3, W.1.3, W.2.3, W.3.3, W.4.3

-Pack your bag “first” and get ready and wait for the school bus “next”!
-Introduce the blossoming talent in kindergarten and grade 1 to sequencing with this worksheet, where they write 1, 2, 3, and so on to indicate the order as they practice sequencing.
+Introduce grade 1 and grade 2 kids to sequencing with this pdf set, where they write 1, 2, 3, and so on to indicate the order as they practice sequencing.

-The beautiful, lustrous butterfly went through various stages before it morphed into the well-rounded creature!
-Cut the stages in the life cycles of a frog and butterfly and sequence by gluing them correctly.
-A fun sequencing activity for grade 2 and grade 3!
+Cut the stages in the life cycles of a frog, a butterfly, and more; figure out the correct sequence and glue them in this fun sequencing activity set for grade 2 and grade 3!

 Foster higher-order thinking with these sequencing worksheets pdf, where 4th grade and 5th grade kids order the stages in making a pizza, a cake, and spaghetti.